EOSIO/eos/README.md

 ## Running local testnet

-To run a local testnet we can use a `launcher` application provided in `~/eos/build/programs/launcher` folder.
+To run a local testnet you can use a `launcher` application provided in `~/eos/build/programs/launcher` folder.

-For testing purposes we will run 2 local production nodes talking to each other.
+For testing purposes you will run 2 local production nodes talking to each other.

 ```commandline
 cd ~/eos/build